 'Raw exposed nerves': Anxious nation awaits Election Day

 WARREN, Mich.
 (AP) — She could have dropped her ballot at the post office, but she wasn’t sure if she should trust the mail.
-She considered slipping it into the secured box outside City Hall, but what if something happened?
-A fire maybe.
+She considered slipping it into the secured ballot box just outside of City Hall, but what if something happened?
+A fire maybe; or theft.

 As the traditional Election Day closes in, Americans are exhausted from constant crises, on edge because of volatile political divisions and anxious about what will happen next.
 Their agony is not in deciding between President Donald Trump or his Democratic challenger, Joe Biden.
 Most made that choice long ago.
-Instead, voters arriving in record numbers to cast early ballots say basic democratic foundations feel brittle: Will their vote count?
+Instead, voters arriving in record numbers to cast early ballots say basic democratic foundations feel suddenly brittle: Will their vote count?
 Will the loser accept the result?
-Will the winner repair a sick and unsettled nation?
+Will the winner find a way to repair a fractured, sick and unsettled nation?

 “I just can’t wait until the whole thing is over.
 And I think it’s long from over, even after Tuesday.
 There’s just so much anxiety,” said Spiteri, who voted last week for Biden.
 “I am hoping that there wasn’t too much damage done in the last four years that it can’t be undone.”

 Here in Macomb County and across the country, some say the stress has made them physically ill.
 Others have obsessively tracked polls to soothe their nerves, or bought guns, or researched moving abroad, or retreated to a cabin in the woods.
 Tension has ratcheted up, sometimes within families, as each side believes the other is threatening to usher in the end of America as we know it.